techyizu/techyizu.github.io/pages/barcamp_schedule_spring_2017.md

 * Room 203 - The e-Commerce of Southeast Asia: The next gigantic China (Yiying Ng)
 * Room 204 -
-* Room 207 -
+* Room 207 - How to A/B Test the Best Subject Lines for Your Emails... for Free!
+(Roberta Zanibelli)
 * Room 208 -
-* Room 209 - How to apply Chinese Ancient Philosophy Yin and Yang into Financial Markets (Frank Wang)
+* Room 209 -
-* Room 210 -
+* Room 210 - How to apply Chinese Ancient Philosophy Yin and Yang into Financial Markets (Frank Wang)
-* Room 211 -
+* Room 211 - Software as Performance Art (Michaeljohn Clement)
 * Room 212 -
 * Room 213 -